viktor-2008/rh-ty-blog.github.io/docs/clone-guide.markdown

 2. Next, click the the green **"New"** button in the top right.
 You can ignore the fields and simply click **"Import a repository"** as seen in the screenshot.
 ![import a repo](/images/import-repo.png)

 3. On the next screen, look for the **"The URL for your source repository"** field.
-Paste **"https://github.com/rh-ty-blog/rh-ty-blog.github.io.git"** into this field and on the bottom of the page click **"Choose an owner"** and select your account.
-Finally, name your site with the format: **"YOUR_GIT_USERNAME.github.io"**.
+Paste **"https://github.com/rh-ty-blog/rh-ty-blog.github.io.git"** into this field.

+4. On the bottom of the page click **"Choose an owner"** and select your account.

+5. Finally, name your site with the format: **"YOUR_GIT_USERNAME.github.io"**.
 It **must** be this format.
 Click **"Begin Import"** to proceed.
 See the below image for reference if you get stuck.
 ![import settings](/images/import.png)

-4. Once this has been completed Github will take you through some loading screens.
+6. Once this has been completed Github will take you through some loading screens.
 Once this has completed return to your repositories page and you should see your new repo.

 ---
 ## Setting up the site